Silveresque/USTemperatureAnalysis/README.md

       <35 | Dry

 As you can see, the same relative humidity at variuos temperatures can yield vastly different actual amounts of moisture.
 Thereofre, dew point, a variable that instead is based on the actual amount of moisture, is a better indicator of perception.

+#Usage
+To compile and run the program, download all of the files in this repository (Screenshots folder is not necessary), create a project in an integrated development environment with a C compiler such as Visual Studio or Code:Blocks.
+Create a new project, then add all .c and .h files to the project.
+Maintain all files in the same relative location as present in the Github repository.

 # Works Cited
 Menne, M.J., I. Durre, R.S.
 Vose, B.E.
 Gleason, and T.G.
 Houston, 2012:  An overview
 of the Global Historical Climatology Network - Daily Database.
 Journal of Atmospheric